The judicial power of the Student Court shall extend to the following controversies:

-- Matters concerning organizations when referred to the Court by the University of Nebraska administration, the Student Senate or an individual Student.
+- Matters concerning organizations when referred to the Court by the University of Nebraska administration, the ASUN Senate or an individual Student.

-- Other matters arising under the bylaws, or ordinances of the Student Senate.
+- Other matters arising under the bylaws, or ordinances of the Senate.

-The Student Court shall operate under and be governed by such rules and regulations, as the Student Senate shall adopt by ordinance or bylaw except that such rules and regulations shall now infringe upon any of the powers herein granted to the Student Court.
+The Student Court shall operate under and be governed by such rules and regulations, as the Senate shall adopt by ordinance or bylaw except that such rules and regulations shall now infringe upon any of the powers granted to the Student Court by the Constitution.

 Parties involved in a decision of the Student Court shall have an appeal to the University Appeals Board where that body grants such an appeal.
 The decisions of the Student Court, where not altered by the University Appeals Board shall be complied with and enforced by the executive branches created in the Constitution.
 The Student Court may also recommend to the appropriate branch penalties or sanctions in any controversy.

 The Chief Justice must be a current student in good standing attending the UNL College of Law.
 Associate Justices can be either students in good standing attending the UNL College of Law or undergraduate students in good standing attending UNL.